 Having seen an Apollo Go vehicle quietly making its way through the crowded streets of Shanghai in 2023, I can say that the future is right in front of you.

+In conclusion, the partnership between Uber and Baidu is more than just a business move; it’s a vote of confidence in autonomy as the next big step in getting around cities.
 When these cars come out, you can expect not only changes in technology but also changes in how people trust, how easy it is to get around, and what it means to get around a city.
+This news means something is changing in real time for people who love technology, city planners, and anyone interested in how transportation around the world has changed.